digital-land/cms/README.md

 3. Now run `npm start`

 This will install the development dependancies and start a webserver and NetlifyCMS local proxy which will show you the CMS in your browser.

+---

+## Configuring the CMS

+NetlifyCMS is configured in the [config.yml](app/config.yml) file.
+See the [official documentation](https://www.netlifycms.org/docs/) for guidance and detailed information about the [configuration options](https://www.netlifycms.org/docs/configuration-options/).